Gilead UK and Ireland Fellowship and Medical Grants Programme

 The Fellowship programme will also support proposals that implement new initiatives focussed on improving viral hepatitis care in those living with HIV, and those with higher sexual health risk of viral hepatitis acquisition.

-The application window for Viral Hepatitis is open from Monday 18th March to Friday 28th June 2024.
+The 2024 application window for Viral Hepatitis is now closed.

 Contact Us